Fantastic Fed & Fit BBQ Chicken Potato Casserole Recipe!

-This post is jam-packed with awesomeness, including an incredible recipe for BBQ Chicken Potato Casserole, a review of a new, healthy cookbook (+ food and fitness plan) from Cassy Joy Garcia of Fed & Fit, and a giveaway to win a copy of it for yourself.
-Oh, boy.
+This post is jam-packed with awesomeness, including an incredible recipe for BBQ Chicken Potato Casserole, a review of a new, healthy cookbook (+ food and fitness plan) from Cassy Joy Garcia of Fed & Fit.
 Get ready!
+This is much more than just a potato casserole recipe!
+It’s a chicken potato casserole recipe and SO DELICIOUS!

 With over 175 gluten-free and Paleo-friendly recipes, a 28-day food and fitness plan, program guides, and all sorts of supplemental online tools, Fed & Fit gives readers an amazing foundation for getting healthy and fit.
 There are so many delicious recipes inside– all of which include easy, step-by-step instructions, beautiful color photos, and personalized meal preparation guides to help you achieve your individual health goals.
 Cassy Joy also includes shopping lists, tips for stocking your pantry, make-ahead meal ideas, cooking for one, and best practices for storage, freezing, and reheating.
 It’s truly everything I ever wanted in a cookbook and more!